hanez/fun-lang.xyz/index.md

 Note: Not all of the above features will be implemented.
 Those who are marked "Done" will probaly remain in Fun, but I don't know actually... ;)

-There are some libs written in Fun available at the [./lib/](https://git.xw3.org/fun/fun/src/branch/main/lib){:class="ext"} diretory.
+There are some libs written in Fun available in the [./lib/](https://git.xw3.org/fun/fun/src/branch/main/lib){:class="ext"} diretory.
 In the future most Fun enhancements should be written in Fun itself.

 ## Documentation